 Whether you inherit one dollar or a million dollars, it's unlikely you'll have to pay tax on it.
 Inheritance isn't subject to income tax, there's no federal inheritance tax and any estate tax is owed by the estate, not you.
 There are circumstances that require you to pay tax on your inheritance, but they're the exception rather than the rule.

-Seven states -- Indiana, Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania -- impose an inheritance tax, though the Indiana tax ends in 2022.
+Six states -- Iowa, Kentucky, Maryland, Nebraska, New Jersey and Pennsylvania -- impose an inheritance tax.
 The tax applies if you or the deceased are state residents, or if you inherit property in one of those states.
 In Iowa, tax kicks in if the total estate if worth $25,000; in Pennsylvania, any inheritance is taxable.
 All states offer exemptions for close relatives: children under age 21 and spouses pay no inheritance tax in Pennsylvania, for instance.

 If the deceased named you as the beneficiary of her IRA or 401(k), federal taxes do kick in, but not immediately.
 Suppose the account is worth $38,000: you don't pay the IRS when you inherit, but whenever you withdraw money, it counts as taxable income.
 In most cases, you have to make mandatory minimum withdrawals every year until the account is empty.
 You add the value of the withdrawal to your other income for the year and pay whatever tax is due.